-- recipients of school publications like school newsletters and magazines
+- recipients of school publications, such as newsletters and magazines

-- anyone you authorise us to disclose information to, and
+- anyone you authorise the school to disclose information to; and

-- anyone to whom we are required or authorised to disclose the information by law, including to discharge our duty of care.
+- anyone to whom we are required or authorised to disclose the information by law, including child protection laws.

 - otherwise complying with the Australian Privacy Principles or other applicable privacy legislation.